 You can also choose to change your thought process and confront your anxiety so that you can be in control of it.
 This will have long term benefits overall.

-Have you been using the Thought Record Sheet (another free resource)?
-As with everything it takes practice and if you are unable to think about a more helpful and realistic thought ask someone you trust what they would think.
+As with everything noticing and changing your though process takes practice and if you are unable to think about a more helpful and realistic thought ask someone you trust what they would think.
+I have some sheets that are a great start.
+Email me if you would like a copy.

 You can also test yourself further.
 You can make a plan to gradually do the things you normally avoid.
-For instance if you normally avoid going out to big social events, then start with a smaller events where you feel more comfortable, with few close friends.
+For instance if you normally avoid going out to big social events because they make you feel anxious, then start with a smaller events (with a few friends) where you might feel more comfortable.
 It will feel uncomfortable at first and you will learn that you can enjoy these events, and that the anxious feeling does go away.
 Keep practicing; practice makes perfect!

 STOPP!
-Pause, take a breath, don't react automatically
+Pause, take a breath, don't react automatically.
+Ask yourself:

 What am I reacting to?